 The annual Nobel Prize announcements see the beautiful city of Oslo shift into the international spotlight.
 Norway's capital is home to one of the most eagerly anticipated of the Nobel Prizes - the Peace Prize - and the city's pride at hosting this prestigious awards is no secret.

-There’s a tangible sense of history in the iconic Rådhusplassen (City Hall Square).
-About 20 minutes on foot from our Radisson Blu Plaza Hotel, Oslo, the square in the heart of in the Vika district is like a crossroads of Norwegian culture: to the south, the Oslofjorden leads to the Baltic Sea; to the east, the 13th century Akershus Fortress, built to protect the city; and to the north and west, the Oslo City Hall and Nobel Peace Center.
+There's a tangible sense of history in the iconic Rådhusplassen (City Hall Square).
+About 15 minutes on foot from the Radisson Blu Scandinavia Hotel, Oslo and 20 minutes from the Radisson Blu Plaza Hotel, Oslo, the square in the heart of in the Vika district is like a crossroads of Norwegian culture: to the south, the Oslofjorden leads to the Baltic Sea; to the east, the 13th century Akershus Fortress, built to protect the city; and to the north and west, the Oslo City Hall and Nobel Peace Center.